NeuroWinter/neurowinter.github.io/_drafts/2026-08-27-The-trade-desk-on-health-bank-lottery.md

 An identifier on its own is just a random string assigned to you.
-It starts mattering when the same company receives the string *and* the page it arrived on, because then it can write a row: *this identifier was observed visiting a patient-portal domain* On `managemyhealth`, The Trade Desk got exactly that pairing.
+It starts mattering when the same company receives the string *and* the page it arrived on, because then it can write a row: *this identifier was observed visiting a patient-portal domain*.
+On `managemyhealth`, The Trade Desk got exactly that pairing.
 These are firms that see you across most of the web, so the visit doesn't sit alone.
 A visit to a patient-portal domain becomes context that can be attached to the profile, potentially supporting a health-related inference on the same profile built from everywhere else you go.
-That is what the design is for: on their side, one value arriving from a patient portal and again from `mylotto` is a single profile carrying both facts.
+That is what the design is
+for: on their side, one value arriving from a patient portal and again from `mylotto` is a single profile carrying both facts.

 And the two brokers don't just receive the identifier: they reconcile it with each other.
 Captured mid-handshake on the health portal, The Trade Desk hands its